 Access points can be temporarily disabled on the Grouping tab.
 When an AP is physically removed from your network, you can delete it here by clicking the Delete button.
-As long as the AP remains connected to your network, it will automatically re-appear in Pending state after deletion.
+As long as

+Pending state after deletion.
 SG "w" appliances with on-board WiFi cannot be deleted form the AP list.

 Tip - Each section of this page can be collapsed and expanded by clicking the Collapse icon on the right of the section header.